 People have different learning styles, which is why you should try to provide more varied training materials that cater to that.
 At very least it could help to create training materials using different types of media, including articles, mind-maps, graphs, charts, videos, podcasts, and so on.

 Although producing training materials will require resources, in some cases you could even do it in-house with very little difficulty.
-One way to pull that off is to follow this guide on how to record screen on Windows 10 and Mac.
+One way to pull that off is to follow this guide on how to record screen.

 At the end of the day the more diverse your mix of training materials, the more likely you are to be able to promote effective learning.